OHSTunity/Launcher/README.md

 This will bring you an empty Launcher (with Launchpad, Dashboard and Search field).
 You need to repeat the above steps to run the actual apps (available in [Polyjuice](https://github.com/Polyjuice) organisation).
 You can bulk multiple app projects into a single Visual Studio solution.

+### How to test

+1. Install node
+2. Start the Launcher on http://localhost:8080
+3. run 'npm install'
+4. run 'npm test'

 ### Browsers

 #### Chrome Stable & Dev Channel